-My new book, a poetry-prose collection, SCAR ON/SCAR OFF, officially drops today and is available on the press website, Amazon, B & N, and at your local bookstore (please contact Stalking Horse Press here for bookstore ordering info.)
-For review copies please contact me at email@example.com or visit Stalking Horse Press.
+My new book, a poetry and prose collection, SCAR ON/SCAR OFF (pub.
+2017), is available on the press website, Amazon, B & N, and at your local bookstore (please contact Stalking Horse Press here for bookstore ordering info.)
+For review copies please contact Stalking Horse Press.

 “McCauley’s debut collection of poems and prose immediately made me a fan.
 She wields ‘rebel language’ that goes straight for the heart and soul, weaving tales that make a reader shiver and sigh.
 She’s fearless, forthright, but never glib or gaudythis is honest writinga voice that is thrilling to witness.
 The truths this poet reveals are not pretty, but she handles them with an earned grace, a street-tested vibe.
 This collection is far more than ‘black girl magic,’it’s ‘black woman essential.’”
 Allison Joseph, author of Confessions of a Barefaced Woman